Pixel-Wise Recognition for Holistic Surgical Scene Understanding: Transformers for Actions, Phases, Steps and Instrument Segmentation

 \subsection{Implementation Details}

+All versions of TAPIS involving the video feature extractor were trained on 16-frame time windows using a cosine learning rate scheduler~(\cite{loshchilov2016cosine}) and an SGD optimizer, and we conducted all experiments on 4 NVIDIA Quadro RTX 800 GPUs.
+We adopt the following three-stage training approach, portrayed in Figure~\ref{fig:training_dragram} of the Supplementary Material:

+\textbf{1.
+Multi-Task Long-Term Recognition:} We trained the video feature extractor to perform simultaneous phase and step recognition using separate classification heads for each task and a combined cross-entropy loss.
+We initialized MViT with its pretrained weights from Kinetics 400~(\cite{kinetics}) and trained it for 30 epochs on temporal windows centered on all GraSP frames sampled at 1fps.
+We use a window stride of 1s, a batch size of 24, a base learning rate of $1e-1$, an end learning rate of $1e-3$, and 5 warm-up epochs.

-\textbf{Instrument Segmentation Baseline:} We used the official PyTorch implementation of Mask2Former\footnote{\url{https://github.com/facebookresearch/Mask2Former}}.
-We trained Mask2Former for 100 epochs on 4 NVIDIA Quadro RTX 8000 GPUs using a batch size of 32 for a ResNet50 backbone~(\cite{resnet}) and 4 for a Swin Large~(\cite{swin}) backbone.
-We used a base learning rate of $1e^{-5}$ decayed by 0.1 in epochs 50 and 75 and an ADAMW optimizer~(\cite{loshchilov2017adamw}).
-We used the publicly available pretrained weights for instance segmentation on the MS-COCO dataset~(\cite{lin2014coco}).
-We selected the top 5 scoring regions with more than 0.1 confidence scores for inference and region selection.
+\textbf{2.
+Instrument Segmentation Baseline (TAPIS Frame):} We independently trained Mask2Former for frame-wise instrument segmentation on the annotated keyframes using its pretrained weights on MS-COCO~(\cite{lin2014coco}) with Swin Large~(\cite{swin}) backbone and a batch size of 8.
+The training spanned 100 epochs using an ADAMW optimizer~(\cite{loshchilov2017adamw}) with a base learning rate of $1 e-5$ decayed by a factor of 0.1 at epochs 50 and 75.
+We selected the top 5 scoring regions with confidence scores greater than 0.1 for inference and region proposal.

-\textbf{Phase and Step Recognition:} We used MViT's official implementation \footnote{\url{https://github.com/facebookresearch/SlowFast}}.
-Using a cross-entropy loss, we trained MViT with its Base configuration for 30 epochs on a single NVIDIA Quadro RTX 8000 GPU.
-We trained our models using MViT's pretrained weights in Kinetics 400~(\cite{kinetics}).
-We used windows of 16 frames with a stride of 4 seconds (0.25fps sampling rate) for phases recognition and 1 second (1fps sampling rate) for steps recognition, and we used a batch size of 24 for both tasks.
-We used a cosine learning rate scheduler~(\cite{loshchilov2016cosine}) with 5 warm-up epochs and an SGD optimizer with a base learning rate of $1.25e-3$ and an end learning rate of $1e-4$.

-\textbf{Instrument Region Classification:} We trained TAPIS for 20 epochs in a single NVIDIA Quadro RTX 8000 GPU with a batch size of 24.
-We used time windows of 16 frames with a stride of 0.5 seconds (2fps sampling rate).
-We used a cosine learning rate~(\cite{loshchilov2016cosine}) with 0 warm-up epochs and an SGD optimizer with a base learning rate of $1.25e-2$ and an end learning rate of $1e-4$.
-We trained our models using the pretrained weights in phases recognition.

-\textbf{Atomic Action Detection:} We trained TAPIS for 50 epochs in a single NVIDIA Quadro RTX 8000 GPU with a batch size of 24 and binary a cross-entropy loss.
-We used the pretrained weights in phases recognition as initialization.
-We used time windows of 16 frames with the smallest stride possible (0.033 stride or 30fps sampling rate).
-We used a cosine learning rate~(\cite{loshchilov2016cosine}) with 0 warm-up epochs and an SGD optimizer with a base learning rate of $1.25e-1$ and an end learning rate of $1e-2$.